Reiki Energy Healing

 A Reiki session can help ease tension and stress and can help support the body to facilitate an environment for healing on all levels – physical, mental, and emotional.
 A session is pleasant and relaxing and is often utilized for one’s personal wellness.

-At this time I’m offering distance Reiki sessions through phone and Zoom.
+Due to COVID-19, I’m offering distance Reiki sessions through Zoom.

 Reiki Practitioner Certification